-Here’s a little story about how a product designer (Darlena Tran) and a content designer (me, Ariel van Spronsen) successfully collaborated to redesign the HubSpot content management system (CMS) domain connection flow, significantly increasing customer satisfaction scores.
+Here’s a little story about how a product designer, Darlena Tra, and me, Ariel van Spronsen, a content designer, successfully collaborated to redesign the HubSpot content management system (CMS) domain connection flow, significantly increasing customer satisfaction scores.

 The design problem

 When HubSpot decided to add a free tier to our CMS plans, we realized that would introduce it to a much wider range of users with differing levels of knowledge about how website domains work.
 Our existing domain connection flow was simple enough for people who understand the basics of domain name system (DNS), secure sockets layer (SSL), and other technical aspects of working with domains, but our customer satisfaction score (CSAT) analysis showed that we couldn’t assume this knowledge when catering to DIY content creators or business builders.
 We were looking at potential for a big issue, and the writing was on the wall: it was time to redesign the domain set up flow.

 Based on the CSAT findings, we identified three primary goals for our work: